garethflowers/tor-browser-portable/README.md

 ## Features
 * Runs a full copy of the TorBrowser.
-* Completely portable - runs off a USB, SD or hard drive.
+* Completely portable - runs off a USB, cloud drive (DropBox, iCloud drive, OneDrive, etc) or hard drive.
 * Does not require administrator privileges, works for any user.
 * No need for any external software - simply download extract and run!
 * Packaged in PortableApps.com format for easy integration.